 1989-present: Member of the A. Tóth Sándor Foundation governing the national cultural heritage of my Grandfather.
 Assisted with the book A. Tóth Sándor, Avant-garde Painter and Marionettist in Paris (published in Hungarian and in French in 2001).
 As curator of the foundation assisted to all the publications and exhibitions related to the work of the artist, e.g. the last extensive oeuvre exhibition at the Balassi Institute in Budapest in 2014.

-2008-present: As freelance cultural historian and entrepreneur I initiate, facilitate and support movements like Platform Kerk en Kunst (2008-2017); co-organized, facilitated and hosted two national symposiums and several visual art exhibitions.
+2008-present: As freelance cultural historian and entrepreneur I initiate, facilitate or support movements like Platform Kerk en Kunst (2008-2017); there e.g. I co-organized, facilitated and hosted two national symposiums and several visual art exhibitions.
 Read a review here about one of the co-curated exhibitions (N)ergens thuis ['(N)ever at home'].

-1989-present: Co-organized and designed more than 30 exhibitions as a freelance cultural historian.
-Between 2010-2014 helped an exhibition to travel around the Netherlands as member of the exhibition committee of CNV Expressive Arts.
+2010-2014: Co-designed and curated an exhibition travelling around the Netherlands for four years, as member of the exhibition committee of CNV Expressive Arts.

 2012-2014: Member of the board CNV Expressive Arts.